-We estimate that we will receive net proceeds from this offering of approximately US\$96.5 million, after deducting underwriting discounts and commissions and US\$1.06 million in estimated offering expenses payable by us.
-These estimates are based upon an assumed public offering price of US\$25.40 per ADS (the closing trading price of our ADSs on the NYSE on March 4, 2013).
-A US\$1.00 increase or decrease in the assumed public offering price of US\$25.40 per ADS would, in the case of an increase, increase and, in the case of a decrease, decrease the net proceeds to us from this offering by US\$3.8 million, after deducting the underwriting discount and estimated offering expenses payable by us and no other change to the number of ADSs offered by us as set forth on the cover page of this prospectus.
+We estimate that we will receive net proceeds from this offering of approximately US\$94.6 million, or approximately US\$109.4 million if the underwriters exercise their option to purchase additional shares in full, after deducting underwriting discounts and commissions and US\$4.1 million in estimated offering expenses payable by us.
+These estimates are based upon an assumed initial public offering price of US\$9.50 per ADS (the midpoint of the range shown on the front cover page of this prospectus).
+A US\$1.00 increase (decrease) in the assumed initial public offering price of US\$9.50 per ADS would increase (decrease) the net proceeds to us from this offering by US\$10.4 million, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.